dmckeone/cookiecutter-salt/README.rst

 cookiecutter-salt
 =================

-Cookiecutter template for a freezable, vendorized version of Salt (https://github.com/saltstack/salt)).
+Cookiecutter (https://github.com/audreyr/cookiecutter) template for a freezable, vendorized version of Salt (https://github.com/saltstack/salt).
 See https://github.com/dmckeone/cookiecutter-salt.

-WORK IN PROGRESS
+**WARNING:** WORK IN PROGRESS

 Use it now
 ----------